stompkins7192/HST_Builder/README.md

 Two example calls are provided below.

-# A small field using WFC3UVIS data and FLC data products.
+ A small field using WFC3UVIS data and FLC data products.

-#    python3 protool.py --RA 54.206 --DEC -53.869 --RAD 0.05 --TELESCOPE 'HST' --CAMERA 'WFC3/UVIS' --FILTER 'F606W' --STAGE 'FLC' --PAD 0 --PS 0 --ASK 'True' --NCPU 1 --EXT 2 --PS 0 --CORES_WARP 1 --CORES 1 --REM 'TRUE'
+    python3 protool.py --RA 54.206 --DEC -53.869 --RAD 0.05 --TELESCOPE 'HST' --CAMERA 'WFC3/UVIS' --FILTER 'F606W' --STAGE 'FLC' --PAD 0 --PS 0 --ASK 'True' --NCPU 1 --EXT 2 --PS 0 --CORES_WARP 1 --CORES 1 --REM 'TRUE'

-# A small field using WFC3IR data products and FLT data products.
+ A small field using WFC3IR data products and FLT data products.

-# python3 protool.py --RA 216.7736 --DEC 57.88066 --RAD 0.01 --TELESCOPE 'HST' --CAMERA 'WFC3/IR' --FILTER 'F140W' --STAGE 'FLT' --PAD 0 --PS 0 --ASK 'True' --NCPU 1 --EXT 2  --CORES_WARP 1 --CORES 1 --REM 'TRUE'
+ python3 protool.py --RA 216.7736 --DEC 57.88066 --RAD 0.01 --TELESCOPE 'HST' --CAMERA 'WFC3/IR' --FILTER 'F140W' --STAGE 'FLT' --PAD 0 --PS 0 --ASK 'True' --NCPU 1 --EXT 2  --CORES_WARP 1 --CORES 1 --REM 'TRUE'

-# Arguments
+ Arguments

-#   RA -- Target RA in degrees.
+   RA -- Target RA in degrees.
 Numeric.

-#   DEC -- Target DEC in degrees.
+   DEC -- Target DEC in degrees.
 Numeric.

-#   RAD -- Box search radius in degrees.
+   RAD -- Box search radius in degrees.
 A value of 0.1 will query a region 0.2 degrees across.

-#   TELESCOPE -- MAST query argument.
+   TELESCOPE -- MAST query argument.
 Telescope, simple enough.
 String.
 Only supports 'HST' currently.

-#   CAMERA -- MAST query argument.  either "WFC3/UVIS"  ,  "WFC3/IR"   or    "ACS/WFC"  .
+   CAMERA -- MAST query argument.  either "WFC3/UVIS"  ,  "WFC3/IR"   or    "ACS/WFC"  .
 Strict formatting requirements.
 String.

-#   FILTER -- MAST query argument.
+   FILTER -- MAST query argument.
 Filter, simple enough.
 String.

-#   STAGE -- MAST query argument.
+   STAGE -- MAST query argument.
 Stage of FITS file, eg 'FLC' or 'FLT' .
 ACS and WFC3 UVIS data must be FLC and WFC3 IR data must be FLT.

-#   PAD -- Number of pixels to chop off each border before ProFound processing begins.
-A value of 50 will chop 50 pixels off the border of each CCD chip input image.
+   PAD -- Number of pixels to chop off each border before ProFound processing begins.
+A value of 50 will chop 50 pixels off the border of each CCD chip input image before processing begins.
 Must be either zero or positive.

-#   PS --  User-desired pixel scale in arcseconds.
+   PS --  User-desired pixel scale in arcseconds.
 Set to zero if you want Rfits to calculate it.

-#   ASK -- Python argument.
+   ASK -- Python argument.
 Ask the user before MAST download?
 Useful if you are unsure of what you will get or are short on storage space or time.
 'True'   or 'False'.
 Case sensetive.

-#   NCPU -- Number of CPU's for doParallel when making the ProFound maps.
+   NCPU -- Number of CPU's for doParallel when making the ProFound maps.
 There will be a map for each "SCI" extension in your input and ProFound is quite light on memory usage here.

-#   EXT --  Extension to reference for making footprints.
+   EXT --  Extension to reference for making footprints.
 Not terribly important and should be 2 (SCI).

-#   CORES_WARP -- The cores_warp arugment to ProPane.
+   CORES_WARP -- The cores_warp arugment to ProPane.
 Integer.

-#   CORES    --  The cores argument to ProPane.
+   CORES    --  The cores argument to ProPane.
 Integer.

-#   REM  -- Remove indivudual skymaps after ProPane runs?
+   REM  -- Remove indivudual skymaps after ProPane runs?
 Default true.
 'TRUE' or 'FALSE'   .
 Must be in ALL CAPS because R.